trulyjustj/trulyjustj.github.io/_posts/2022-09-05-AP-Human-Geo.md

 ### Vernacular Regions:

 Based on people’s opinions.

-### Relocation:
-The action of moving to a new place and establishing one's home or business there.
-### Hierarchical:
-Of the nature of a hierarchy; arranged in order of rank.
-### Contagious:
-(of a disease) spread from one person or organism to another by direct or indirect contact.
-### Stimulus:
-a thing or event that evokes a specific functional reaction in an organ or tissue.

 > “You are the shuckiest shuck faced shuck in the world!”
 “I'm unpredictable, I never know where I'm going until I get there, I'm so random, I'm always growing, learning, changing, I'm never the same person twice.
 But one thing you can be sure of about me; is I will always do exactly what I want to do.”